* Montcrest School Principals

 On May 28th, 2019 Thomson House was officially opened.
-The buidling is named Thomson House to recognize Peter and Diana Thomson’s generous support of Montcrest.
-We were honoured to have had His Royal Highness Prince Andrew, The Duke of York join us for the opening ceremony and ribbon cutting.
-We celebrated the retirement of our Head of School David Thomspon.
+The building is named Thomson House to recognize Peter and Diana Thomson’s generous support of Montcrest.
+In May and June, we celebrated the retirement of our Head of School, David Thompson.

 * Erin Corbett, Head of School (2019 – 2021)